MATTMCCA/Thermal-Logo/B-card_rev1/README.md

 Solution: Use the `AP1509-50SG-13` to regulate an [rc battery](https://www.amazon.com/Blomiky-1500mAh-Battery-Charger-Helicopter/dp/B07DNCK7V2/) down to 5v@2A, this ic dose not state that there is over current protection, but rather **Current-Limit Protection** , so I think this might work.

 This allows me to nix the battery charger on the pcb, I'm still apprehensive about only supplying the mcu with 200ma, it *should* work, but the official numbers say otherwise.
 Actually, I could just nix the 3.3v regulator since I have an uber cap to keep the system up during brownout.
 Or use an LDO linear reg. uber down to 3.3v@300ma from 5v.... that might be ok.

+# Addendum Part 2
+Ok so...
+I guess the atmega32u4 can run down to 3v with a lethargic clock, so the need for the 3.3 vreg is void.
+Ill just run the 8Mhz clock at 5v ~4.8v.
+If the reservoir cap is charged at 5v, I can operate over a 1.7v sag.
+Plus!
+I found [this](https://www.digikey.com/en/products/detail/henlv-power/WRD05S05-10W/15780166) gem, Its through hole, but fits my power requirements.
+The datasheets in Chinese, so I don't know if it has over current protection, or if its limited.

+New game plan, nix the regulators, drop in a dc/dc power module.
+Now I don't have to worry about the vreg layout being perfect for maximum efficiency.
+I might be-able to socket the dc module so no leads stick out the bottom.
+If not, oh well.